 You can submit as an individual or as a group.
 All groups must have one person as the designated contact person.

 Each individual/group must have a school or supporting organization (Girl Scouts, Dramatic Academy, Math Team, etc.) who provides guidance and logistical assistance (for example, providing a space for filming).

 Cash prizes for the top three finishers in each category: $500, $300 and $100.
 The prizes will be split between the winning entry and the school or organization who supported them in making the film.

 The films will be judged by a panel of judges, who will be using this rubric to guide them when scoring submissions.

-Every submission will be available on-line after the MSF; winners and top finishers will be shown at an event at the 2018 Maine Science Festival, and on the MSF YouTube Channel.
+Winners and top finishers will be shown at an event at the 2018 Maine Science Festival, and on the MSF YouTube Channel.

 More ideas on science subtopics here.